Corvimae/pokemon-ranger/docs/routefiles.md

 `friendship` (number, default: `0`) - The friendship of the Pokémon, from 0-255.
 Only relevant if the tracker's generation is `lgpe`.

+`screen` (boolean, default: `false`) - Whether the attack is reduced by Reflect or Light Screen.

+`choiceItem` (boolean, default: `false`) - Whether the attack is boosted by the Choice Band or Choice Specs.

 `theme` (string, default: `info`): The color theme to apply to the damage cable.
 Valid themes are `info`, `error`, `warning`, `success`, `borderless`, `faint`, and `neutral`.
 If no theme is specified, or the specified theme is invalid, `info` is used.

 ## Trainer Blocks